unicode-org/message-format-wg/exploration/0475-overriding-extending-namespacing.md

 - Developers want to import 3rd party formatting packages and use the package's features from within messages.

-- Developers wish to import two or more formatting packages and these might have the same-named functions.
+- Users want to import two or more formatting packages and these might have the same-named functions.
   For example, there might be both an HTML `p` and TTS `p` function.

+- Users want to control how extensions are referenced in their messages.
+  For example, they might wish to make a long namespace name shorter.

 - Translators and tools would like a machine-readable way to find out the names and option values for add-on packages.